ylshaooo/keras-zero-shot-detection/README.md

     We split **16 / 4** of total 20 VOC classes as seen/unseen classes.
 We guarantee that
     there must be at least one category in seen classes that are semantically similar to any unseen classes.
+Proved by experiments, we choose glove embedding to best represent each class semantics.

     Unseen classes are as follows.

 - ### MAP of Unseen Classes